 The curriculum, based on the British National Curriculum, is delivered by subject specialist teachers and covers a wide range of topics.
 In Year 9, the final year of Key Stage 3, students sit Cambridge Checkpoint externally-marked examinations in English, Mathematics and Science.

-Subject covered over these three school years include:
+Subject covered over 7, 8 and 9 school years include:

 The work done in Years 7, 8 and 9 is subject-based and follows the UK National Curriculum guidelines in all areas.
 The focus of the National Curriculum, together with the wider school curriculum, is to ensure that pupils develop, from an early age, the essential skills they need to learn, to provide them with a full and rounded education, to foster their creativity, and to give teachers discretion in finding the best ways to inspire in their pupils a joy and commitment to learning.

-Students in Years 7, 8 and 9 follow a general curriculum that includes:
+Students in Years 7 and 8 follow a general curriculum that includes:

 Students make their IGCSE choices in the Spring/early Summer of Year 9.

 Parents receive information about how their child is developing through progress reports each half-term and longer reports at Christmas and in Summer.
 Twice a year there are Parent Meeting evenings, as well as parents being able to arrange to see a member of senior management or the class teacher throughout the academic year.
 Parent Teacher Evenings are scheduled throughout the year.
 They offer a valuable opportunity for staff and parents to meet and discuss students’ progress and targets.
 Dates of these evenings are published in the academic calendar.